Are you ready to transform your home ownership goals into reality?

 1) Know your credit score

-Ask for a list of local lenders to help make it happen for you.
+Need help?
+Get a list of local lenders to help make it happen for you.

 A Buyer who looks at homes without first knowing what they can afford as a mortgage payment and home ownership expenses is like a recreational window shopper without purpose or means.
 They have no substantial data as to whether they can afford to buy a house or what their price range is, and therefore can't be called buyers at all- yet.